rpatrik96/OpenCV2-Python-Tutorials/source/py_tutorials/py_feature2d/py_features_harris/py_features_harris.rst

 where
     * :math:`det(M) = \lambda_1 \lambda_2`
     * :math:`trace(M) = \lambda_1 + \lambda_2`
-    * :math:`\lambda_1` and :math:`\lambda_2` are the eigen values of M
+    * :math:`\lambda_1` and :math:`\lambda_2` are the eigenvalues of M

-So the values of these eigen values decide whether a region is corner, edge or flat.
+So the values of these eigenvalues decide whether a region is corner, edge or flat.

     * When :math:`|R|` is small, which happens when :math:`\lambda_1` and :math:`\lambda_2` are small, the region is flat.
     * When :math:`R<0`, which happens when :math:`\lambda_1 >> \lambda_2` or vice versa, the region is edge.